sustglobal/dev-center/jekyll/_docs/apps.md

     description: More details about the Visual Summary application.
     docs:
       - name: User Guide
-        description: This User Guide will provide you with an overview of the Climate Explorer dashboard, a step-by-step guide of how to upload your assets, and how to interpret the risk data and graphics.
+        description: This User Guide will provide you with an overview of the Visual Summary dashboard, a step-by-step guide of how to upload your assets, and how to interpret the visualization of the data.
         button:
           text: View
-          url: /user-guide
+          url: /visual-summary-user-guide
       - name: CSV Guide
-        description: This section will go through each risk exposure dataset available for download and explain the methodology behind it.
+        description: This section will go through the dataset available for download and explain the methodology behind it.
 We will also show you how to use and interpret the numbers, which includes a written interpretation of the datasets.
         button:
           text: View
-          url: /dataset-guide
+          url: /visual-summary-data-guide
   - title: Nature Capital
     description: Learn more about Sust Global's Nature Capital dashboard!
     docs:
       - name: User Guide
         description: Coming Soon!
         button:
           text: View
           url: /coming-soon
+      - name: Data Guide
+        description: Sust Global's Nature API is a RESTful API interface to Sust Global's durability (non-permanence) indicators for nature based carbon projects.
+This guide helps users understand the indicators and datasets accessible using the API.
+        button:
+          text: View
+          url: /nature-data-guide
+      - name: API
+        description: Sust Global's Nature API is a RESTful API interface to Sust Global's durability (non-permanence) indicators for nature based carbon projects.
+This guide helps users learn how to work with the API directly.
+        button:
+          text: View
+          url: /nature-api-guide

 ---